 Starting around March I decided that it was finally time to let myself come first, sometimes.
 I announced this to my husband, that it was time to put Emma first, and he responded with “it’s time to Make Emmy Great Again!”, or MEGA.
 Trump jokes aside, he was game.

 This meant a few things.
 I started caring more about what I was eating, and how much physical activity I got every day.
 With breastfeeding I just didn’t care that I ate like crap because my body was just exhausted and producing food for Miles around the clock.
 Driving to drop off and pick him up from daycare meant I was no longer walking that minimum 1.5 miles I used to walk daily.
 It’s not much but over 8 months I didn’t like who I was anymore.
 I didn’t spend any time on hobbies (not that I do much now anyway), and I didn’t take care of myself like I used to.
-I also felt like pumping at working was distracting me from getting anything meaningful done on a given day.
+I also felt like pumping at work was distracting me from getting anything meaningful done on a given day.

 It’s now June, and I haven’t made a huge amount of progress, but I have made some.
 I gradually weaned Miles from breastfeeding over the course of 2 months, and with each dropped feeding I felt more and more free.
 It meant a few less interruptions in my workday, and not having to worry about bringing a pump with me everywhere if I was gone from home for more than a few hours.
 It meant I didn’t have to worry about drinking wine right before his dinner.
 It meant I could feel as though my boobs were again a part of my body rather than belonging to my baby.
 I began to feel like my old self.